Which nuts can dogs eat?

 If you want to treat your dog to nuts every now and then, you should know which types are safe and how to give them correctly.
 If chosen carefully and offered in moderation, they can actually be good for your dog - provided you know exactly which types can end up on the menu.

-Pamper your dog with our chew products!
+Reward your dog with our high-quality chew products!

 The health benefits of nuts